muratk3n/thirdwave/en/tweets/2020/week19e.md

 # Tweets - Week 19e

 Exchange rate model from Muller-Plantenberg, model 1.
-TBC
+TBC.
+These ODEs are not complicated at all.

 [Link](https://muratk3n.github.io/thirdwave/en/2020/06/exch.html)